-I find many of you hate clothes and accessory shopping.
-I suspect that's partly because you don't know your best colors and styles.
-However, it's also because you don't know how to go about shopping.
+Many women say they hate clothes and accessory shopping.
+I suspect that's partly because they don't know their best colors and styles.
+However, it's also because they don't know how to go about shopping.
 You'll find that when you're focused, and when you have planned your shopping, you're far more likely to find the item(s) you need to start filling those gaps in your wardrobe.

 Learn more about successful clothes shopping here.

 If you have trouble finding clothes you like, or you hate shopping, or you're short on time, contact me for help.

 As you go through assessing your grooming, colors, and so on, identify the areas that you feel you need to improve, or need to learn more about.
 You'll find lots of articles on my website to help you with this.